How Often Should You Change Your Toothbrush?

 Some viruses and bacteria such as flu, strep throat, and cold can live on your toothbrush.
 So if you get sick, remember to replace your toothbrush.
 Using the same toothbrush after getting sick increases the risk of re-infection.
 Your doctor or dentist near you will advise you to replace your toothbrush to prevent any infection present in your toothbrush from causing another infection occurrence.

 If you need any guidelines concerning cleaning your toothbrush and introducing it to your kids, then visit our dentist’s office near you.
-Our staff at Fox Creek Family Dental in Thornton are committed and ready to offer their dental expertise when needed.
+Our staff at Fox Creek Dental by Espire in Thornton are committed and ready to offer their dental expertise when needed.